Hard Work and Plain Living (艰苦奋斗, 勤俭节约)

 • You are absolutely committed to completing anything you say you are going to do, at the time you say you will.

 Generally work trade is available for 1 - 2 hours/day on each and every day you are staying depending on where you are staying.
-If you are on an informal work-trade plan (vs. long term signed agreement type), then please follow this process:
+If you are on an informal work-trade plan (vs. long term signed agreement type), then please follow this process.
+If you have a longer term agreement, it may have additional guidelines.

 • Read all sections of the website.

-• If you are staying more than one week, read the best practices guide.
+• If you are staying more than one week and doing any work projects, make sure to read the best practices guide.
+Commit to following the best practices principles.
+There are many practices that are critical.

 • Each day you work email the above address with an update on how much time you have spent, and what was complete along with any relevant pictures of before/after or something that shows the work.
+Always include before and after photos - more than one.
 Do this every day you work.
-If you don’t do this on the same day, work is discounted by 1/3rd because it tends to be less valuable.
+If you don’t do this on the same day, work is discounted by 1/3rd because it tends to be drift off in sub-optimal directions to varying degrees.
+So just do it.

 Here is a list of things you can do: